 hiking clothes

-There aren’t many countries in the world where you can face such extremes, from the sub-zero conditions of the Snowy Mountains, to the relentless heat of the Gibson Desert and the heavy humidity of the Daintree Rainforest.
+There aren’t many countries like Australia in the world where you can face such extremes, from the sub-zero conditions of the Snowy Mountains to the relentless plus 40-degree Celsius heat of the Larapinta or Flinders Ranges in summer, and the heavy up-to 90% humidity of the Gold Coast Hinterland and the Border Track.

-The perfect set of clothes for all these different environments will vary widely, so we’ll start off with what you need to know about basic walking kit for fine, dry conditions, about 15 – 20 deg C, and expand a bit from there.
-Note we will not be able to cover the gear for ALL conditions you might encounter in this one blog.
-But we’ll start with the basics.
+The perfect set of clothes for all these different environments will vary widely, so we’ll start off with what you need to know about a basic walking kit for fine, dry conditions, about 15 – 20 degree C, and expand a bit from there.
+We won’t be able to cover off ALL the gear for ALL the conditions you might encounter in this one blog, but this will give you a good overview.

 This is the layer that touches your skin, and there are two extremely important factors at play.
 How comfortable it feels, and how well it allows moisture to pass through to the outer layers.